couchand/d3-redux/README.md

 # d3-redux

+Idiomatic D3.js bindings for Redux.

 [Redux](https://github.com/reactjs/redux) offers a simple yet powerful state management solution, but it's not immediately obvious how to idiomatically make use of it from a complex [D3](https://d3js.org/) application.
-With a few judicious extensions to d3-selection, *d3-redux* makes wiring up state changes simple and easy, the D3 way.
+With a few judicious extensions to d3-selection, **d3-redux** makes wiring up state changes simple and easy, the D3 way.

 Provide the Redux store at the root of your application: